A-Momin/noteshub/nts/notes_aws1.md

         -   `Security Groups`: Network interfaces can be associated with one or more security groups, which act as virtual firewalls, controlling the traffic allowed to and from the instance.
         -   `Traffic Monitoring and Control`: AWS provides tools for monitoring and controlling traffic through network interfaces, such as VPC Flow Logs, which capture information about the IP traffic going to and from network interfaces.

+    -   <details><summary style="font-size:20px;color:Magenta">VPC Endpoint</summary>

-    -   **VPC Endpoint**: An `VPC Endpoint` allows you to privately connect your VPC to supported AWS services and VPC endpoint services, without using an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
+        An `VPC Endpoint` allows you to privately connect your VPC to supported AWS services and VPC endpoint services, without using an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
 These endpoints provide secure access to services by keeping traffic within the AWS network, avoiding exposure to the public internet.

         1. **Interface Endpoints**: Elastic Network Interfaces (ENI) with private IP addresses that act as entry points to services such as S3, DynamoDB, SNS, or your own AWS-hosted services.